Tercio of Sicily: Regimental history and current status

 After the war and several more restructures and name changes, in 1966 it was named "Mountain Infantry Regiment Sicily No 67" (Regimiento de Infantería de Montaña Sicilia n.º 67 with battalions in San Sebastián and Irún.
-It was later renamed to Regimiento de Cazadores de montaña Tercio Viejo de Sicilia, remaining part of the 5th Mountain Division, and in 1994 with the celebration of its 450th anniversary, it had its original name restored of Regimiento de Infantería Ligera “Tercio Viejo Sicilia“ n.º 67.
-In recent years, its units have participated in international missions in Bosnia Herzegovina, Lebanon, Kosovo, Iraq, and Afghanistan.
-Since 2016 his denomination has been changed Regimiento de Infantería “Tercio Viejo Sicilia“ n.º 67 because its battalion was motorized.
+It was later renamed to Regimiento de Cazadores de Montaña Tercio Viejo de Sicilia, remaining part of the 5th Mountain Division, and in 1994 with the celebration of its 450th anniversary, it had its original name restored to Regimiento de Infantería Ligera "Tercio Viejo Sicilia" n.º 67.
+Its units participated in international missions in Bosnia Herzegovina, Lebanon, Kosovo, Iraq, and Afghanistan.
+Since 2016, its name has been Regimiento de Infantería "Tercio Viejo Sicilia" n.º 67.